bootdotdev/blog/content/python/r-vs-python.md

 R, on the other hand, took a more personal touch to naming.
 Named after its creators, Ross Ihaka and Robert Gentleman, R first appeared in 1993 while Ihaka and Gentleman were at the University of Auckland, as an open-source, multiparadigm, dynamically typed programming language.

-R is actually the implementation ­– or modernized – form of the S programming language, which was developed in 1976 to “turn ideas into software, quickly and safely”.
+R is actually the implementation ­– or modernized – form of the S programming language, which was developed in 1976 to "turn ideas into software, quickly and safely".
 It was developed solely for statistical computing and has become an incredibly popular language for data science.

 So, we have one multi-functional language and one specific, now it’s time to see how they compare.
 First, I’ll lay out how each language works for beginners and experts, then break down salary, performance, which is best for data science, machine learning, and you!